AmazingMu/KindlePython/README.md

-KindlePython is a studyteam for happy learning hacker.
+KindlePython is a study team for happy learning hacker.